xatu-code/xatu-documentation/docs/source/input_files.rst

 **# [Scissor]:** Apply bandgap correction shift, takes a single float `shift`.

-**# [Regularization]:** Set the regularization distance used in the real-space method to avoid the electrostatic divergence at $r = 0$ by setting $V (0) = V (a)$, where a is the regu- larization distance.
+**# [Regularization]:** Set the regularization distance used in the real-space method to avoid the electrostatic divergence at $r = 0$ by setting $V (0) = V (a)$, where a is the regularization distance.
 By default this parameter is set to the unit cell lattice parameter.
 It is advised to be changed only for supercell calculations.

 Absorption File: `kubo_w.in`
 ============================